If we shut down,

 here's the runbook.

 Every QR service sells "lifetime."
 Almost none of them define what happens if the company goes away.
 We do.
 Twelve months' notice.
 Source code published at month six.
-Data dump published at month nine.
-Final shutdown at month twelve, with the domain in escrow so a third party can keep the redirects running from the open-source release.
+Per-account exports delivered at month nine; in the same window, codes flagged opt-in are published in a public dump so a third party can stand up the resolver at their own domain from the open-source release.
+Final shutdown at month twelve. heldqr.io itself is not handed off to a successor — codes that need to survive should use a custom domain so the printed QR points at a domain the customer owns.

 This page is the public version of that commitment.
 The engineering spec that backs it lives at docs/03-continuity-plan.md in our repo — updated in lockstep with this page.
 If they ever disagree, the repo wins.